Aetopia/Halo-Infinite-PC-Guide/Pages/Fixes.md

 $ProgressPreference = $ErrorActionPreference = "SilentlyContinue"
 ```

-## Skipping Intro Videos
+## Skipping Intro Video
 > [!IMPORTANT]
 > **Supported Platforms**
 > - [x] Steam
 > - [ ] Microsoft Store

-This fix will allow you to skip any intro videos, the game plays at startup.
+This fix will allow you to skip the intro video, the game plays at startup.

 ### Fix
-To skip the intro videos, we simply replace them with empty files resulting in the videos to be skipped.
+To skip the intro video, we simply replace it with an empty file resulting in the video to be skipped.

 ```powershell
 $ProgressPreference = $ErrorActionPreference = "SilentlyContinue"